The Nest

 How do You Estimate Your Tax Exemption?

 First, taxes are one of the most confusing times for just about everyone who pays taxes in this country.
-All the different forms come in through the mail and e-mail.
-Then, various streams of income that you need to keep track of.
+All the different forms are sent through mail and e-mail.
+Then, there are various streams of income that you need to keep track of.

 Do you owe money, or will you be getting a refund?
 Which tax breaks or exemptions do you qualify for?